gazbert/bxbot/README.md

 Engine invokes the strategy again at the next trade cycle.

 ##### Configuration
-You specify the Trading Strategies you wish to use in the `strategies.xml` file - see the _[Strategies Configuration](#strategies)_ section for full details.
+You specify the Trading Strategies you wish to use in the `strategies.yaml` file - see the _[Strategies Configuration](#strategies)_ section for full details.

-The `<optional-config>` section in the `strategies.xml` allows you to set key/value pair config items to pass to your Trading Strategy implementation.
+The `configItems` section in the `strategies.yaml` allows you to set key/value pair config items to pass to your Trading Strategy implementation.
 On startup, the Trading Engine will pass the config to your Trading Strategy's `init(TradingApi tradingApi, Market market, StrategyConfig config)` method.